PhantomChain/docs/docs/faq/passphrases.md

 ## What do I do with the passphrase ?

-The passphrase is the master password(key) for your ZINC coins.
+The passphrase is the master password(key) for your XPH coins.
 Every PHANTOM address has its own unique passphrase.
-With the passphrase you can sign transactions to send your ZINC or vote for a delegate.
+With the passphrase you can sign transactions to send your XPH or vote for a delegate.

-Do not lose it, and do not share it with others, or you could lose access to your ZINC coins.
+Do not lose it, and do not share it with others, or you could lose access to your XPH coins.
 If you lose your passphrase, or if it is stolen, there is nothing we can do to help you.
 We CANNOT recover any lost passphrases.

 ::: warning
 **BACKUP YOUR PASSPHRASE!
 DO NOT LOSE IT!
 WRITE IT DOWN, SAVE IT HOWEVER YOU CAN!**